 - Warning choking hazard, not for kids under 3.

-Play the classic game of matching a memory with everybody’s favorite monkey!
+Play the classic game of matching a memory with everybody’s favorite Cat in the Hat

-Flip over tiles and find colorful pictures of curious George and friends.
+Flip over tiles and find colorful pictures of familiar friends.

 Collect the most pairs to win.